ExxonMobil posts another record profit as oil prices remain high - KESQ

 By Chris Isidore, CNN Business

-ExxonMobil’s profit set a record for the second straight quarter as oil and gas prices remained high.
+America’s largest oil company ExxonMobil set a profit record for the second-straight quarter as oil and gas prices remained high.
 No. 2 US oil company Chevron also posted much-better-than-expected results.

 ExxonMobil earned $18.7 billion, excluding special items, up 6% from the second quarter results which had been the record and up 177% from a year ago.
 Earnings per share of $4.45 soared past the $3.79 forecast by analysts surveyed by Refinitiv.